Wreck diving: Special equipment

-When it comes to full penetration diving, wreck diving equipment is mandatory.
-The most important components are a primary light, a secondary light and a positioning light.
-Also, a primary reel, a safety reel, and a jump/gap reel.
-Depending on the dive plan, double tanks are standard, even with stage bottles.
-A sport diving helmet is very useful protection.
-Protective gloves are used against sharp metal fragments.
-Also, all the equipment must be assembled compactly, so that no parts get stuck somewhere.
-For this purpose, rubber bands or fastening hooks are used.
+For full penetration diving, additional safety equipment is necessary.
+This is similar to equipment used in cave diving, but more cut-resistant line may be used.
+Most of this equipment is to reduce the risk of getting lost or trapped inside the wreckage.
+The most important components are lights and guide lines.
+Lights include a primary light, a secondary light and a positioning light.
+Line may be carried on, and deployed from, a primary reel, a safety reel, and a jump/gap reel.
+A redundant emergency gas supply is necessary.
+Depending on the dive plan, double cylinders are standard, even when stage cylinders are also carried.
+A cave diving helmet is useful protection for the head, and gloves protect against sharp metal edges.
+Equipment should be stowed compactly, to reduce the risk of snagging on wreckage and being damaged or trapping the diver.
+Rubber bands and metal or plastic clips are used to secure loose or dangling equipment.

 Impact of recreational scuba diving on wrecks

 The impact of recreational scuba diving on recreational dive values and the cultural heritage of shipwrecks has been found to comprise four basic types: